pminina01/readthedocs/WebService-target.md

 * **ProxyType** - Configuration of HttpWebRequest.Proxy.
 Default: DefaultWebProxy (Introduced with NLog 4.5)
 Possible values:
   * DefaultWebProxy - Default proxy configuration from WebRequest.DefaultWebProxy (defaultProxy in app.config)
-  * AutoProxy - WebRequest.GetSystemWebProxy() with default network credentials.
+  * AutoProxy - WebRequest.GetSystemWebProxy() with default network credentials (Not supported on NetCore)
   * ProxyAddress - User defined proxy address retrieved the ProxyAddress parameter.
   * NoProxy - Disables use of proxy (fast)